dotnet-websharper/monodevelop-websharper/README.md

 ## Build

-You need MonoDevelop/XamarinStudio 4.2.2+, Mono 3.2+, and latest F# 3.1.
+You need MonoDevelop/XamarinStudio 5.0+, Mono 3.4.0+ and latest F#.

 To refresh `repository/` index, do: